evcc-io/evcc/README.md

 ### Changing templates

-Evcc supports a massive amount of different devices.
+evcc supports a massive amount of different devices.
 To keep our documentation and website in sync with the latest software the core project (this repo) generates meta-data that's pushed to the `docs` and `evcc.io` repository.
 Make sure to update this meta-data every time you make changes to a templates.

 ```sh
 make docs